 Renewable Heat Incentive – RHI

-Ground Source Heat Pump RHI tariffs expected to double
+Ground Source Heat Pump RHI tariffs Double

 For domestic installations (and others up to 45 kW heating capacity) installations must use MCS approved equipment and must be installed by MCS approved installers.